mattcroat/svelte-slides/README.md

 ---
 ```

-You can create custom elements by creating a Svelte component with the same name as the HTML element you want to replace and importing it and exporting it inside `src/layout.svelte`.
+You can create custom elements by creating a Svelte component named as the HTML element you want to replace and import and export it inside `src/layout.svelte`.

 ```html
 <script context="module">